 Put on your fun duds and mosey on out to the Barnstable County Fair.
 For over 168 years, the Fair has been a highlight of summer on Cape Cod.

 The Fair's attractions include animal shows, monster trucks, carnival rides, demolition derby, petting zoos, horticulture displays, games, live music, arts & crafts, and lots of food and vendors.
-It's 8 days of summer fun for the whole family.
+It's a full week of fun for the whole family!